 Tackle therapeutically.
 Take an active role in therapy, be transparent and get to the root cause of impulses and underlying issues.

 Managing impulsivity often requires putting firm precautions in place.
 It helps to have an agreed-upon plan with family/ friends, or with your doctor/ therapist.
 Depending on the scale and damage of your impulsive tendencies, you may have to restrict or monitor socializing, arrange for safekeeping or supervision of credit cards, ATM cards, or even car keys.
 Don’t take risks with your own safety and the safety of others.
 Remember, if you don’t ask for help, you can’t expect to magically receive it.
 If you ask for help, you’ll most likely not just receive it, you’ll be respected for your bravery in taking positive action to make life changes.
-Also, if your impulses are habitual, not ingrained in your personality, remember it takes 5 days to make or break a habit.
+Also, if your impulses are habitual, not ingrained in your personality.
+It takes 5 days to make or break a habit.

 Taking control of impulsivity is essential.
 If you don’t take measures to control impulsivity, it can absolutely come to control you.
-And thinking there’s nothing you can do about it just increases the likelihood that the situation will remain, chipping away at your self-esteem, until you’ve submitted to your impulsivity to such a dramatic degree, you’ve lost everything.